joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6862883/2025/12/04/wicky-werner-inter-miami-valenzuela/

 **Trump to speak at World Cup draw upon receiving FIFA Peace Prize**\
-`The inaugural presentation of the prize is set to occur during the World Cup draw in Washington D.C. on Friday, December 5.`\
+`The inaugural presentation of the prize is set to occur during the World Cup draw in Washington, D.C. on Friday.`\
 https://nytimes.com/athletic/6863637/2025/12/04/trump-world-cup-draw-fifa-peace-prize/

 **The Windup: Explaining a curious $17M signing**\